Humans rely on rules of thumb.

-Ya I know, it feels good when a stock keeps moving lower and lower (or higher and higher when short) and a stop takes you out.
-On the other side, the research, which is backed by up by two decades of test results on many short‐term trading strategies, suggests that stops get hit often and accumulate many, many losses.
+Ya I know, it feels good when a stock keeps moving lower and lower and a stop takes you out.
+On the other side, the research backed by up by two decades of test results on numerous short‐term trading strategies, suggests that stops get hit so often it is not random.
 Few trading strategies can overcome these aggregated losses.

 Larry Connors and Stop Losses

 For many traders, stops are a must.
-Psychologically it allows them to take trades, especially difficult trades but on the whole, the edges you see in strategies are lower when stops are applied to them.
+Psychologically it allows them to take trades, especially difficult trades.
+But overall, the edges you see in strategies are compromised when stops are applied to them.